petershin/liferay-learn/docs/dxp/latest/en/site-building/publishing-tools/staging/site-staging-ui-reference.md

 ![Click on Publish to Live to access the publishing modal window.](./site-staging-ui-reference/images/03.png)

 !!! warning
-    It is recommended to publish a small incremental changes to avoid large publishing processes that can take a long time to execute.
+    It is recommended to publish small incremental changes to avoid large publishing processes that can take a long time to execute.

 ## Simple Publishing